SR-71 Blackbird: Stories, Tales, and Legends

 The 16 chapters are written by as many people, with an Epilogue by lead author Graham, a veteran of the Blackbird program who has written a number of excellent books about it.
 So excellent that in 2005 he was awarded the Kelly Johnson trophy by the Blackbird Association for his work to perpetuate, foster, and improve the SR-71.
 He also introduces each writer and penned various sidebars to further contextualize certain bits.

 There is an Index but only of people, places, and key events.
-Photos are few and of often mediocre quality and generic purpose—if the SR-71 is of serious interest to you, other books are required.
+Photos are few and of often mediocre quality and generic purpose—if the SR-71 is of serious interest to you, additional books are required.
 Fortunately there are many but for the “Stories, Tales, and Legends” this is the one.

 Copyright 2026, Sabu Advani (speedreaders.info)